 Among its many benefits, the practice of Qigong in these forms can not only increase one's Qi, but also provide relief from stress and anxiety, physical tension, and greatly enhance and balance the body's immune system.
 We love Qigong because it helps cultivate a deeper internal awareness and calm, which enhances our daily lives in so many ways

 At LightSpace, your Pilates practice is more than just physical exercise.
 The deep internal focus you achieve by integrating Qigong into Pilates movements (QI-LATES) can help you eliminate energetic blockages that act as roadblocks to free, fluid, and efficient movement.
 These blockages often take the form of muscular tension or "knots", stress and anxiety, or injury, all of which can prevent proper postural alignment and pain-free movement.
 The result is healthier and more efficient movement in every aspect of your life.

 How does Qigong help in this process?

 Pilates and Qigong complement each other.
-Qigong movements and meditation help release superficial physical tension (those "knots" again) that create imbalances in posture and alignment, often leading to injury.
-Once this tension is released, it is much easier to activate the deeper core muscles of the abdominal wrap.
-These muscles are particularly difficult to access, but provide stability, support, and flexibility for more efficient movement patterns.
+Qigong movements and meditation help release superficial physical tension and pain that create imbalances in posture and alignment, often leading to injury.
+Once this tension is released, it is much easier to "tune in" to the body in order to find optimal alignment and locate and activate the deeper core muscles of the abdominal wrap.
+These muscles are particularly difficult to access, but provide stability, support, flexibility, as well as optimal posture and alignment for more efficient movement patterns.
 The result?
 A unique and rejuvenating workout for the physical body, combined with a stronger and more balanced energetic body - all without the high-impact stress on the body or mind.
 And the amazing feeling of having meditated for an hour!